 But Otis didn’t just immerse himself in the all-American culture of black people in this country — he consciously reinvented himself as “black” (or “black by persuasion,” as he called it).
 His remarkable musical dexterity flowed from that deep well of cultural understanding and allowed him to communicate with all Americans in the national language of the blues, which Ralph Ellison described as “an art of ambiguity, an assertion of the irrepressibly human over all circumstances.”

-In the wake of his death, some have framed Otis’ remarkable life as an expression of “anti-racism.”
-It’s true that he arrived at a deeply segregated time in our history, and the arc of his life proved that racial categories are meaningless.
-It’s also true that the rock ‘n’ roll music he pioneered probably has done more to shatter those categories on a human level than any legislation could.
+In the wake of his death, some have framed Otis’ life as an expression of “anti-racism.”
+It’s true that he arrived at a deeply segregated time in our history, and the arc of his life proves that racial categories are meaningless.
+It’s also true that the rock ‘n’ roll music he pioneered has done more on a human level to shatter those rigid categories than any legislation could.
 But anti-racism is too simple an evaluation of his importance.

 “American culture, even in its most rigidly segregated precincts, is patently and irrevocably composite.
 It is, regardless of all the hysterical protestations of those who would have it otherwise, incontestably mulatto.
 Indeed, for all their traditional antagonisms and obvious differences, the so-called black and so-called white people of the United States resemble nobody else in the world so much as they resemble each other.”